thatblindgeye/ConditionTracker/README.md

 #### Marker column

 Cells in this column refer to a valid marker in your campaign's current token marker set, and will link the specified marker to the condition.
-Each marker name must be either a simple string, or the word "null' if you do not want to link a marker to the condition.
+Each marker name must be either a campaign marker's `name` or `tag` property, or left blank.

-Marker names in this column must match a token marker name exactly, including letter case and hyphens `-` or underscores `_`.
-If not entered correctly, a token marker will not be linked to the condition correctly, and the marker image will not be applied to tokens when the condition is added to a token.
+Values in this column must match a token marker `name` or `tag` property exactly, including lettercase and hyphens `-`.
+If not entered correctly, a token marker will not be linked to the condition, and the marker image will not be applied to tokens when using ConditionTracker commands.
+Call the `!ct markers` command in chat to get a list of valid names/tags for markers in your campaign.

 #### Description column